maafiah/IdiomsResearch/README.md

-# Idioms Research repository
+# Idioms Research Datasets Inventory

 A listing of idioms datasets, with links to data and to the original research papers.
-This listing is intended for promoting research on idiomatic expressions.
+This 'inventory' is intended for promoting research on idiomatic expressions.

 For: linguistics, psycholinguistics, computational linguistics, education.